 On paper, the distinction between a successor trustee and an executor is straightforward.
+In practice, this is where otherwise well-designed estate plans begin to break down.

-For estate planning attorneys and CPAs, the issue is rarely defining the roles—it is how those roles function under real conditions, particularly when assets, timelines, and fiduciary responsibilities do not align.
+For estate planning attorneys and CPAs, the issue is rarely defining the roles.
+It is how those roles function under real conditions, particularly when assets, timelines, and fiduciary responsibilities do not align.

 What the Distinction Looks Like on Paper